 When CLIENT_ACKNOWLEDGE mode is used, a client may build up a large number of unacknowledged messages while attempting to process them.
 A JMS provider should provide administrators with a way to limit client over-run so that clients are not driven to resource exhaustion and ensuing failure when some resource they are using is temporarily blocked.

 A session’s recover method is used to stop a session and restart it with its first unacknowledged message.
 In effect, the session’s series of delivered messages is reset to the point after its last acknowledged message.
-The messages it now delivers may be different from those that were originally delivered due to message expiration and the arrival of higher-priority messages.
+The messages it now delivers may be different from those that were originally delivered due to message expiration, the arrival of higher-priority messages, or the delivery of messages which could not previously be delivered as they had not reached their specified delivery time.

-A session must set the redelivered flag of messages it redelivers due to a recovery.
+A session must set the JMSRedelivered header and increment the JMSXDeliveryCount property of messages it redelivers due to a recovery

 Duplicate delivery of messages